arangodb/docs/3.10/quick-start-guide.md

-- [ArangoDB Starter](programs-starter.html) helps you set up and deploy ArangoDB instances on bare-metal servers and supports all ArangoDB deployment modes, such as a single server instance, active failover, and cluster (including Datacenter-to-Datacenter replication).
+- [ArangoDB Starter](programs-starter.html) helps you set up and deploy ArangoDB instances on bare-metal servers and supports all ArangoDB deployment modes, such as a single server instance, Active Failover, and cluster (including Datacenter-to-Datacenter Replication).

 - [*arangodump*](programs-arangodump.html) is the command-line tool that allows you to create backups of your data and structures in a flexible and efficient manner